innovacionIb/autorfy/README.md

 $ sudo usermod -aG docker $USER

+3. Log out and log back in, so that your group membership is re-evaluated.

-3. To install Docker Compose, run the following commands in your terminal/command line:
+4. To install Docker Compose, run the following commands in your terminal/command line:

 $ sudo apt update

 $ sudo apt install docker-compose

-4. Check to make sure that you have Docker version 17.03.1-ce or greater, and Docker Compose version 1.9.0 or greater:
+5. Check to make sure that you have Docker version 17.03.1-ce or greater, and Docker Compose version 1.9.0 or greater:

 $ docker --version && docker-compose --version